denten-books/plain-text/main.md

 indicating "start" and stop" elements.
 The letter "A" and a hyphen in ITA-2 would be encoded as `0110001`, where ones and zeros represent the absence and the presence of current[@ITU1932, 36].[^ln13-current]

+It is a mistake to conflate digital and discrete.
+It is also a mistake to conflate the human with continuous.

 It is tempting to think of the telegraph as a digital [*sic*] device, created to convert analog [*sic*] input into electric signal.
 Much technical literature